MondialDatabase/api/README.md

     NOTE: The build and run configuration must be manually run before the test configuration.
 This is due to the fact that the integration tests run against an actual server environment.
 7. Configure other quality of life configuration:
-    1. Set the Database Explorer to PostgresSQL using the following settings:
-        1. Host: `localhost`
-        2. Username: `postgres`
-        3. Database: `postgres`
-        4. Port: `5432`
-    2. Configure the debugger configuration:
+    1. Configure the debugger configuration:
         1. Add a Remote configuration.
             1. Set the port number to `8000`.
     NOTE: The build and run configuration should be manually run before the debugger configuration.